dreamteamreads/dreamteamreads.github.io/_posts/2016-05-29-WondrousStrange.md

 bookAuthor: Lesley Livingston
 bookPublisher: Harpercollins Publishers
 bookReleaseDate: September 2009
-bookSeries: Yes!
-(1/3)
+bookSeries: Wondrous Strange series (1/3)
 bookGrade: 3.5
 bookImg: /assets/Bookcovers/WondrousStrange.jpg
 ---
 I’m going to be honest.
 I only picked up this book because of the cover.
-When I read the back description, I wasn't convinced.
+When I read the back description, I wasn't enthused.
 As I started the first few pages of the book, I wasn't convinced.

 An hour later, I missed my subway stop because I was so engrossed.
 <!--more-->